acearchive/acearchive.lgbt/content/docs/about/what-is-ace-archive.md

 wish.
 It also means that much like a wiki, anyone can help contribute to the archive, and we have [documentation]({{< ref "docs/contributing/getting-started.md" >}}) explaining how to do that.

-Something unique about Ace Archive is the use of distributed web technologies to help keep the archive independent and ensure ace history has a permanent home on the web.
-In the next section, we'll explain what that means and how these technologies help Ace Archive achieve its goals.